cogini/mix_systemd/README.md

 ```

 The "-" at the beginning makes the file optional; the system will start without it.
-Later values override earlier values, so you can set defaults in the release which get
+Later values override earlier values, so you can set defaults which get
-overridden in the deployment or runtime environment.
+overridden in the local or runtime environment.

 ### Runtime dirs

-The release scripts may need to write temp files and log files, e.g. when
+The release scripts may need to write temp files and log files, e.g., when
-generating the application config config files.
+generating the application config files.
 By default, they do this under
-the release dir, e.g. `/srv/foo/current/tmp`.
+the release dir, e.g., `/srv/foo/current/tmp`.

 For security, it's better to deploy the app using a different user account from
-the one that the app runs under, making the source files read only.
+the one that the app runs under, with the source files read only.
 This makes
 it harder for an attacker to make changes to the source and then have the app
 run them.